 Group Health Overview

-Group Health provides medical coverage and care to more than 600,000 residents in Washington state and North Idaho who are covered by health plans offered by Group Health Cooperative or its subsidiaries, Group Health Options, Inc., and KPS Health Plans.
+Group Health provides medical coverage and care to around 600,000 residents in Washington state and North Idaho who are covered by health plans offered by Group Health Cooperative or its subsidiaries, Group Health Options, Inc., and KPS Health Plans.
 Nearly two-thirds of members receive care at Group Health Medical Centers.

 Also see: Group Health Facts and Numbers

 Group Health includes Group Health Cooperative (1947) and its research arm, the Group Health Research Institute (1983); Group Health Options, Inc. (1990); Group Health Foundation (1983); and Group Health Physicians (1997), with whom Group Health Cooperative has an exclusive contract.

 These organizations and their staff members share a common purpose to transform health care, working together to improve the care and well-being of members, patients, and communities.

 Group Health Cooperative began in 1947 as a community coalition dedicated to making quality health care available and affordable.
 Today it is one of the few health care organizations in the country governed by consumers.
 Its 11-member Board of Trustees — all health-plan members elected by other members — work closely with management and medical staff to ensure that the organization's policies and direction put the needs of patients first.